iflipe/data-structures-2/U2/U2T2/README.md

     ![Closest Value Performance](images/CVperformance.png)

 ## Discussion and conclusion
 The results indicate that the `findKthLargestValue` algorithm exhibits a linear time complexity, as evidenced by the steady increase in execution time proportional to the size of the BST.
-In contrast, the `findClosestValue` algorithm demonstrates a logarithmic time complexity, with execution time increasing at a much slower rate relative to the tree size (see the Y scale in the second plot).
+In contrast, the `findClosestValue` algorithm demonstrates a logarithmic time complexity, with execution time increasing at a much slower rate relative to the tree size (see the scale for the Y axis in the second plot).
 The small error bars in the plots reflect the high reliability of the measurements, attributed to the large number of observations (20) for each test configuration.

 ## Dev Team